exactlyaaron/movies/USER_STORIES.md

   - `Peter Jackson` *User is prompted to specify the director*
   - `Elijah Wood, Orlando Bloom, Sean Bean` *User is prompted to enter actors from the movie*
   - `y` *User is shown details and asked to confirm*

+Acceptance Criteria: Prints out a confirmation message with movie details.

 ---
 ### Genre Parameter